Marwa2Mohamed/ExpensesItem/README.md

-# ExpensesItem
+# React_mini_projects

-This is a hands-on project from React 16: The Complete Course (incl.
-React Router 4 & Redux) | Udemy course.
-The project mainly uses React's basic concepts until this date (July 10th, 2021).
+These are hands-on mini-projects from React 16: The Complete Course (incl.
+React Router 4 & Redux) | Udemy course, to show the technologies I learned and used.
+The projects mainly use React's & Redux's concepts until this date (Aug 30th, 2021).

 # Note
 More updates using various react's features and libraries while continuing the course.